Forcepoint/fp-pta-host-template-windows-10-test/README.md

 This is a Packer process which creates a Windows 10 VM on a vSphere host.

+## Setup

+The first time you run this should be via Jenkins on your PTA Controller.
+You can run this packer process on your own machine if you want, but I don't see that as necessary.
+I suggest waiting till you have your PTA Controller, Gitlab, and Artifactory instances setup to then run this through a job on the PTA Controller.

+Ensure you modify the Packer json file so it has the appropriate values for your vsphere instance.

 ## Notes

 This process is inherently different than the template-centos-7-test packer process.